 Australia’s immigration rules are complex and subject to frequent change.
-If you are a potential migrant or visa applicant you can obtain an assessment of your chances of success by consulting with a qualified Migration Agent.
+If you are a potential migrant or visa applicant you can obtain an assessment of your visa options by consulting with a qualified Migration Agent.
 If you decide to lodge a visa application, a Registered Migration Agent can make the whole process easier and more effective.

 When you engage with an experienced Migration Agent you maximise your chance of a successful outcome.
 You can also save a great deal of time and anxiety, as the Agent will take responsibility for ensuring your application is prepared correctly and the right documents are provided to support your case.